JoshuaDoucet/wtnfStorefrontAPI/README.md

           "materials_id": "3"
       }
      ```
+ - [PUT] /products/:id (AUTH TOKEN)
+   - update - updates a product with specified id using the request body JSON to update specified values.
+Returned the updated product from the db table
+     HTTP request body.
+Only the columns in the request body will be updated in the product with specified id.
+     ```json
+      {
+        "price": 119.99,
+        "category": "Shoes",
+        "size": "13"
+      }
+     ```
  - [DELETE] /products/:id (AUTH TOKEN)
    - delete - deletes the product specified by id from the database.
 Response returns the product row being deleted.